Graduate Teacher Education Forms

-7. Applicants seeking initial licensure in Virginia through EMU’s MA in Education program are required to pass the VCLA and the basic skills assessment prior to admission.
-(See Required Licensure/Endorsement Exam Scores for equivalent basic skills assessment, p.46 of the MA in Education handbook or www.emu.edu/education/test-scores/.)
+7. Applicants seeking initial licensure in Virginia through EMU’s Graduate Teacher Education program are required to pass the VCLA and the basic skills assessment prior to admission.
+(See Required Licensure/Endorsement Exam Scores for equivalent basic skills assessment in the Graduate Teacher Education handbook or www.emu.edu/education/test-scores/.)

-8. A personal interview with the director or assistant director of the MA in Education program.
+8. A personal interview with the director or assistant director of the Graduate Teacher Education program, or designee.

 9. Full time students (9 hours per semester) applying to EMU’s main campus in Virginia must submit an EMU graduate student Health Evaluation before their second semester. www.emu.edu/studentlife/health/forms/

-In addition to the requirements above, please submit the following information:
+International Students: In addition to the requirements above, International applicants must submit the following